 - Growth driven: Growth and agility are complementary.
 Nurturing one would lead to the development of the other.

 - Collaboration oriented: A team spirit is a requirement.
 A collaborative team share focus and Information in every instance, activity, and cycle time.

 - Feedback obsessed: To constantly improve, one must sanctify feedback.
 In agile workflow, feedback is frequent, and work is shared and discussed at all times.

-Agile project management focuses on breaking down a complex project into more manageable tasks to be tackled in short iterations.
+Agile project management focuses on breaking down complex projects into more manageable tasks to be tackled in short iterations.
 Teams that implement the agile project management strategy will perform more efficiently, adapt to evolving project requirements, and refine their workflow.
 It is therefore essential to use a technology that:

 Allows for multiple users: In a digital-oriented world, a multi-user solution is a must.
 Such software enables a team from across the globe to work on the same projects simultaneously and autonomously, resulting in performance and efficiency increase.

-Facilitates team collaboration: The main idea behind the agile methodology is task breakdown.
+Facilitates team collaboration: The main idea behind the agile methodology is tasks breakdown.
 The adopted software must account for this hierarchy while providing all team members with an overall project progress insight.

-For example, within the same MMM project, we can find different sessions dedicated to the modeling of different regions or products.
+For example, within the same Marketing Mix Modeling project, we can find different sessions dedicated for the modeling of different regions or products.
 Team efforts can also easily come together to move straight from modeling to result assessing and reporting.

 How Agile Methodology supports Iterative Modeling